CyVerse-learning-materials/SciApps_guide/step5.rst

        - 'Green': Completed
        - 'Red': Failed

    4. Once completed, to visualize output, click **4: EMMAX-0.0.2** in the History panel to expand its outputs.
-Click **manhattan.plot**, you will be directed to the Manhattan plot of the results.
+Then Click **manhattan.plot** from the list of outputs, you will be directed to the Manhattan plot of the results.
 Click the plot to check nearby genes around the clicking coordinate.

       |manhattan_plot|